 Here are 5 things you can do to build your stress resiliency.

 - Know that your stress is not permanent.
 Stress comes in and out of our lives at different times but it doesn't always stay or look the same.

 - Practice meditation.
-Beginning or deepending a meditation practice can help you bounce back from stress more quickly.
+Beginning or deepening a meditation practice can help you bounce back from stress more quickly.

 - Go for a walk with a friend.
-Moving our bodies helps our minds think clearly and do so with a friend can be energizing and fun.
+Moving our bodies helps our minds think clearly and doing so with a friend can be energizing and fun.

 - Learn something new.
 Trying out a new sport or taking up a new instrument can help build your mind and help you stay positive.

 Seek out resources on campus.
 Harvard has many resources on campus to help you with stress and resiliency.

 - Counseling and Mental Health Services (CAMHS): for when the stress becomes too much for you to work through on your own

 - Bureau of Study Counsel (BSC): for when academic stress becomes overwhelming, they can aid in procrastination, time management, study skills, and more